ishofstede/java-course-material/src/main/java/section3_apis/part2_collections/Readme.md

 - Finally, class `StudentAdminDataReader` contains the demos file reader functionality.
 Note the use of a dedicated interface to abstract away all common code in this class.
 Here, you will need to do some work as well.

 **It is your task to implement all necessary code to support the public API correctly, using the correct collection types.**
 You will need to implement a few methods in these three classes in order to achieve this.
+Study all classes first.
+Next, it is advisable to start with the data reader, and processing the data from there.

 I suggest these series of steps (although other routes are possible):